 Then they opened up the curtain to reveal a car!!!!
 I thought this would be a perfect ending to the mini-van versus pig story.
 Nope.

 We made "Let's Make A Deal" history, by doing the worst ever on our particular game.
+There were 8 boxes and we had to get pick 3 gold without picking the 2 dynamite.
+Of course, we only picked the dynamite.
 When we fail, we fail big.

 It was fun to watch all the contestants, since we had spent the morning talking to most of them.
 Texas Santa sat right next to me all morning and we were thrilled that he won.
 The track star and I bonded over our ginormous eyelashes.